kevinperalta05/Conocetudispositivo/README.md

             startSimulatorsBtn = document.getElementById('start-simulators-btn');

-            // Set up event listener for the start button if (startSimulatorsBtn) startSimulatorsBtn.addEventListener('click', handleStartSimulators);
+            // Set up event listener for the start button
+            // Note: Audio context must be started by a user gesture, so initAudio is called here if (startSimulatorsBtn) startSimulatorsBtn.addEventListener('click', handleStartSimulators);

             // All other simulator elements and navigation elements